tmcf/envconf/README.md

 # envconf

-An environment, properties, and config file loader.
+An environment, properties, and config file loader for clojure (and Java).

 This project is based substantially on @weavejester's excellent *environ* project.